JetBrains/Qodana/topics/teamcity-plugin-configuration.md

 ### Prerequisites

 - You use TeamCity as a build server for your project.
 If not, learn how to do it in [TeamCity documentation](https://www.jetbrains.com/help/teamcity/teamcity-documentation.html).
 - Your project language is included in the list of fully [supported technologies](https://www.jetbrains.com/help/qodana/supported-technologies.html).
+Also check specific requirements for each linter in [About Qodana Linters](linters.md).
 - The [Qodana plugin](https://plugins.jetbrains.com/plugin/15498-qodana) is installed on your TeamCity server (you can do it yourself or contact the server's administrator to do this).